VIAME/VIAME/README.md

 <pre>
  VIAME
-   ├── cmake               # CMake configuration files for subpackages ├── doc                 # Documentation files and manual (pre-compilation) ├── configs             # All system-runnable config files and models │   ├── pipelines       # All processing pipeline configs │   │   └── models      # All models, which only get downloaded based on flags
+   ├── cmake               # CMake configuration files for subpackages ├── docs                # Documentation files and manual (pre-compilation) ├── configs             # All system-runnable config files and models │   ├── pipelines       # All processing pipeline configs │   │   └── models      # All models, which only get downloaded based on flags